yonitutu/Starwars2/README.md

-# ⚙ GSAP Boilerplate
+# ⚙ JavaScript Boilerplate
-This project is used as a boilerplate for tasks in the "GSAP" course in Booost.
+This project is used as a boilerplate for tasks in the "JavaScript" course in Booost.
 It initializes a base application with a webpack dev server.

 Includes:
 * 📦 Bundling via Webpack